VOC contamination of groundwater

-VOCs (volatile organic compounds) are a dangerous contaminant of groundwater, leading to groundwater pollution.
+Volatile Organic Compounds (VOCs) are dangerous contaminants of groundwater, leading to groundwater pollution.
 They are generally introduced to the environment through careless industrial practices.

 Overview

-VOCs are responsible for a number of adverse health effects especially for nursing and pregnant mothers.
-Many of these compounds were not known to be harmful until the late 1960s and it was some time before regular testing of groundwater identified these substances in drinking water sources.
+VOCs are responsible for a number of adverse health effects, especially for nursing and pregnant mothers.
+Many of these compounds were not known to be harmful until the late 1960s, and it was some time before regular testing of groundwater identified these substances in drinking water sources.

 Specific VOCs

 PCE

 Tetrachloroethylene is used in metal degreasing and dry cleaning.
-It is suspected to cause cancer, and a host of other health problems.
+It is suspected to cause cancer and a host of other health problems.

 TCE

 Trichloroethylene is used in cleaning metal parts and was widely believed to be harmless before being linked to birth defects.
-It is suspected to cause cancer, and a host of other health problems.
+It is suspected to cause cancer and a host of other health problems.

 Toluene

-Toluene is an organic compound which is mostly harmless to adults and is sometimes abused as an inhalant.
+Toluene is an organic compound that is mostly harmless to adults and is sometimes abused as an inhalant.
 Fetal toluene syndrome has been defined and resembles fetal alcohol syndrome with resultant birth defects, but the U.S. Centers for Disease Control and Prevention have identified differentiating features between the two syndromes including FTS having the additional facial features of micrognathia, large anterior fontanel, down-turned mouth corners, hair patterning abnormalities, bifrontal narrowing of the face, and ear abnormalities.

 History

 Camp Lejeune

 U.S. Marine Corps Base Camp Lejeune was built near Jacksonville, North Carolina in 1942.
 In 1982, the Marine Corps discovered volatile organic compounds (VOCs) in several drinking water wells that fed into two of the eight water systems.
-The sources were traced to tetrachloroethylene (PCE) from a two dry cleaners – one on base, the other off the base and trichloroethylene which had been used in vehicle maintenance on the base.
-These problems were addressed, but there were concerns with nursing and pregnant mothers who may have been exposed previously.
+The sources were traced to tetrachloroethylene (PCE) from two dry cleaners – one on base, the other off the base, and trichloroethylene which had been used in vehicle maintenance on the basis.
+These problems were addressed, but concerns remained regarding nursing and pregnant mothers who may have been previously exposed.
 It was not until the late 1990s that the federal government tried to track down people who may have been exposed.